godotengine/godot-website/collections/_article/schedule-godotcon-2019-brussels.md

     <img alt="Tiago Quendera" src="/storage/app/uploads/public/5c5/0d0/191/5c50d0191767d908679037.jpg" />
 </div>
 <div class="speaker-text">
-    Tiago Quendera is a passionate lifelong student of human behaviour.
+    Tiago Quendera is a passionate lifelong student of human behavior.
 His first lines of code were WoW macros and the corresponding guild website.
     Today, while still not an avid coder, he uses Godot to make videogames to help us further understand the human mind and brain as a neuroscientist.
 </div>
 </div>